metisvela/sailtrack-core/DEVELOPER.md

     This is required for calculating metrics (such as drift) and filtering (such as speed, latitude, and longitude).

 All of the tasks listed above are run as [systemd](https://en.wikipedia.org/wiki/Systemd) services, which means that systemd will start them, log their output in the system journal, and restart them if they fail.
+If you are unfamiliar with systemd, check out one of the many [online tutorials](https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal).
 Every systemd service is defined by a unit file.
 The unit files of the custom scripts are all located in [`rootfs/etc/systemd/system`](rootfs/etc/systemd/system).